EpsilonSolutions/netscaler-command-reference/docs/cs/cs-policy/cs-policy.md

 <b>policyName</b>
 Name for the content switching policy.
 Must begin with an ASCII alphanumeric or underscore (_) character, and must contain only ASCII alphanumeric, underscore, hash (#), period (.), space, colon (:), at sign (@), equal sign (=), and hyphen (-) characters.
 Cannot be changed after a policy is created.
 The following requirement applies only to the NetScaler CLI:
-If the name includes one or more spaces, enclose the name in double or single quotation marks (for example, ?my policy? or ?my policy?).
+If the name includes one or more spaces, enclose the name in double or single quotation marks (for example, my policy or my policy).

 <b>url</b>
 URL string that is matched with the URL of a request.
 Can contain a wildcard character.
 Specify the string value in the following format: [[prefix] [*]] [.suffix].